hero media

 Savvy travellers use annual leave days around weekends and public holidays to stretch out their break.
 (Image: Tourism Australia)

-Corporate Traveller has analysed how, with the right planning, Aussies can turn their annual leave into extended breaks in 2026.
-What their analysis shows is that Western Australians can get the most time off with minimal leave used, stretching 31 days of annual leave into an impressive 71 days off in total.
+An analysis by Corporate Traveller shows Western Australians can score the most time off with minimal leave used, stretching 31 days of annual leave into a whopping 71 days off.

-Tom Walley, global managing director of Corporate Traveller, says thoughtful timing will pay dividends next year: “Public holidays in 2026 are well spaced for extended getaways.
+Tom Walley, global managing director of Corporate Traveller, says thoughtful timing will pay off tenfold in 2026.
+“Public holidays in 2026 are well spaced for extended getaways.
 By locking in leave requests now, employees can secure the best fares and accommodation, and employers can plan resourcing well in advance.
 Everybody wins."

 Let’s take a look…